 Chickpeas are a legume, so chickpea flour is high in both protein and fiber.
 Due to its innate earthiness it is best used in making savory dishes rather than sweet.
 Chickpea flour adds moisture to baked goods as well as a pleasant texture.
 Some people have trouble digesting chickpea flour so it is best mixed with other gluten-free flours to make up about 25 percent of the total flour.

-Best Chickpea Flour: Bob’s Red Mill Garbanzo Bean Flour
+Best Chickpea Flour: Bob’s Red Mill Chickpea Flour

 Cassava flour is loaded with Vitamin C, has very little fat and is high in carbohydrates.
 In addition to being gluten-free it is also nut-free and has a mild, neutral flavor.
 In many recipes it can be substituted on a 1:1 ratio for regular wheat flour.
 These qualities make it one of the best gluten-free flours for baking.